-19 DEVICE NUM FOR B =

-Same as above for the other channels
+- 19 DEVICE NUM FOR B = Same as above for the other channels

 - 20 DEVICE NUM FOR C = 21 DEVICE NUM FOR D =

 - 22 CH A STATUS (CHECKED / IGNORED)

 - 23 CH B STATUS (CHECKED / IGNORED)

 - 24 CH C STATUS (CHECKED / IGNORED)

 - 25 CH D STATUS (CHECKED / IGNORED)

+- These source the TDC 100 to either sheek or

-These cause the TDC-100B to either check or ignore the status returned from the machine.
+These cause the TDC-100 to either check or ignore the status returned from the machine.
 If checked, the controller will make sure a machine is present before trying to cue it, and will wait until cued before rolling in play (if a cueup command has been issued).
 If set to IGNORE, the controller will send the commands regardless of what the machine is doing.
 It may be useful to set one or more of these to IGNORED if a machine is powered down, or disconnected.
 This would allow you to rehearse your effects without modifying the registers.
-These menu items are set to 'CHECKED' each time the TDC-100B is powered up, and this is the setting that should normally be used.
+These menu items are set to 'CHECKED' each time the TDC-100 is powered up, and this is the setting that should normally be used.